junxit/us-congress-bills-111/bill.md

 - **(2)** *Map* The term map means the map titled “Las Vegas Speedway Parking Lot Expansion”, dated March 6, 2009, and on file in the Office of the Director of the Bureau of Land Management.
 - **(3)** *Secretary* The term Secretary means the Secretary of the Interior.

 ## § 2.
-Conveyance of federal land to nevada speedway
+Conveyance of Federal land to Nevada speedway

 - **(a)** *In general* If Nevada Speedway, LLC, submits to the Secretary an offer to acquire the Federal land for the appraised value, notwithstanding the land use planning requirements of section 202 and 203 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1712, 1713), the Secretary shall convey to Nevada Speedway, LLC, all right, title, and interest in and to the Federal land, subject to valid existing rights.
 - **(b)** *Appraisal*